 And in a few minutes Paul heard his father's heavy steps go thudding over the deadening snow.
-Miners called in the street as they tramped in gangs to work.
-The terrible, long-drawn breaths continued-heave-heave-then a long pause-then Ah-Ah-h-h-h-h! as it came back.
-Far away over the snow sounded the hooters of the iron works.
+Miners called in the streets as they tramped in gangs to work.
+The terrible, long-drawn breaths continued-heave-heave-heave; then a long pausethen-ah-h-h-h-h! as it came back.
+Far away over the snow sounded the hooters of the ironworks.
 One after another they crowed and boomed, some small and far away, some near, the blowers of the collieries and the other works.
 Then there was silence.
 He mended the fire.
-The great breaths broke the silenceshe looked just the same.
+The great breaths broke the silence -she looked just the same.
 He put back the blind and peered out.
 Still it was dark.
 Perhaps there was a lighter tinge.
 Perhaps the snow was bluer.
 He drew up the blind and got dressed.
 Then, shuddering, he drank brandy from the bottle on the wash-stand.
 The snow was growing blue.
 He heard a cart clanking down the street.
 Yes, it was seven o'clock, and it was coming a little bit light.
 He heard some people calling.
 The world was waking.
 A grey, deathly dawn crept over the snow.
 Yes, he could see the houses.
 He put out the gas.
 It seemed very dark.
 The breathing came still, but he was almost used to it.
 He could see her.
 She was just the same.
-He wondered, if he piled heavy clothes on top of her, it would make it heavier and the horrible breathing would stop.
+He wondered if he piled heavy clothes on top of her it would stop.
 He looked at her.
 That was not her-not her a bit.
-If he piled the blanket and heavy coats on her.
+If he piled the blanket and heavy coats on her-

-Suddenly the door opened and Annie entered.
+Suddenly the door opened, and Annie entered.
 She looked at him questioningly.